aspose-words/Aspose.Words-Documentation/net/getting-started/system-requirements/_index.md

 {{% alert color="primary" %}}

-Note that the list above can be extended with other cloud solutions, provided that these solutions are supported by .NET Core or .NET Framework.
+Note that the list above can be extended with other cloud solutions, provided these solutions are supported by .NET Core or .NET Framework.

 {{% /alert %}}